 IdeaSpaces reflects a concept that I have developed over the course of my career as a technologist, social scientist, and administrator.
-In those roles, I have come to see that Innovation and Change are multi causal processes that are often missed because of myopic decision-making structures that go into the development of our environments at all levels.
+In those roles, I have come to see that Innovation and Change are multi-causal processes that are often missed because of siloed decision-making structures that are a legacy of a industrial era that go into the development of our environments at all levels.
 The IdeaSpaces concept is designed to provide a global vision and a series of decision-making principles that come together to create environments where good ideas can flourish and grow into lasting change.

 Reflection Time is critical for the iteration of ideas and their formation in the first place.
 Eureka moments are the province of fiction.
 People need time to reflect on what is working and what isn’t.
 Sometimes this occurs individually but often an interdisciplinary group is necessary to gain sufficient perspective on what is going on to initiate a discussion around change.
 After this initial brainstorming a process of iteration is often necessary to work toward solutions.

 Structure is perhaps the thorniest issue that has to be dealt with when it comes to creating an environment of Innovation and Change because it involves changing lots of people simultaneously.
 Organizations have struggled with this since ancient times.
 Even today large organizations generally thought of as being innovative such as Apple or Google have had to go to great lengths to maintain an innovation edge as their organizations grew in complexity and size.
 This challenge is doubly difficult for organizations that are already large and bureaucratized such as institutions of higher education or large industrial legacy firms.
 Liquid Networks is a concept that I have borrowed from Steven Johnson.
 It describes an organizational structure that is flexible enough to allow for change and yet structural enough to capture innovation.